idbsupport3F/main/README.md

       Visit this <a href='https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable'>yarn installation link</a> to install yarn cli in your system
     </details>

-6. Update `bud.config.js` with your local dev URL in `web/app/themes/flexor/bud.config.js`
+7. Update `bud.config.js` with your local dev URL in `web/app/themes/flexor/bud.config.js`

-7. Create `.env` file in root folder and copy paste from `.env.example` and configure your wordpress databases and hostnames.

 8. To Compile assets, read below details:
     ```bash